zng-ui/zng/TODO/_current.md

-* Getting invalid frame in `AppExtension::render` in the focus manager, it should be happening after the windows manager, so why are we not getting the rendered frame?

-* Use `nearest_oriented` in `directional_from`.
 * Speedup the alt focus query, it is the slowest now.

 * Rethink spatial partitioning, the quad-tree is a bad fit for the problem: